Einsatzgruppen Death Squads

 Einsatzgruppe H was created in August 1944 with the aim of removing what was left of the Jewish population in Slovakia and to take part in anti-partisan activities.
 SS-Obersturmbannführer Josef Witiska (later promoted to SS-Standartenführer) was given control of this unit who collaborated with the Hlinka Guard Emergency Divisions as well as local Volksdeutsche paramilitary units.

-It consisted of of two Kommandos: Einsatzkommandos 13 and 14.
+It consisted of two Kommandos: Einsatzkommandos 13 and 14.

 Einsatzkommando 13 was originally led by Otto Kosloski and then Karl Schmidt